top of page

 3. Operational Inefficiencies

-• Manually issuing and revoking access credentials for a high volume of vendors and contractors is time-consuming and prone to delays.
+• Manual issuance and revocation of access credentials for a high volume of vendors and contractors is time-consuming and error-prone.

 How PIAM Streamlines Contractor and Vendor Access Management